baninho/CarND-P1/writeup_p1.md

 ###3.
 Possible improvements

 To avoid the risk of not finding a lane for multiple frames, lane finding criteria can be relaxed after not finding a plausible lane line for multiple frames.
 Failure to identify the lane lines needs to be communicated alongside the output.

+Issues with lane lines that appear vertical in the image can be avoided by transforming lane representation to polar.

 A possible solution to the mounting position problem would be a learning algorithm to adapt for different mounting positions.
 Though based on my calibration experience, a better solution would be to use different calibrations for different mounting positions.
 A learning algorithm runs the risk to do more harm than good, and the camera position is fixed for each car model.